 1. Team members trust one another.
 "Trust" is a conclusion people draw without fully understanding the facts that lead to that conclusion.
 Subconscious perceptions are made in three areas that lead to "trustworthiness."
-First is competency.
+The first is competency.
 Individual team members are supposed to be skilled at the unique roles they play on the team.
 You should make every effort to enhance your skills and volunteer them any time there is a need you can satisfy.

 Next, we all judge the motives of others.
 If your team members believe your motives are selfish, they'll tend to not trust you.
-So, get your head on straight and focus your energies on serving the team and its customers.
-Ask your team what you can do above and beyond the basics!
+So, get your priorities straight and focus your energies on serving the team and its customers.
+Ask your team members what you can do to serve above and beyond the basics!

 Finally, team members expect you to carry through on promises you make.
-It doesn't take many examples of unreliable follow-up for you to develop a reputation of poor commitment.
+It doesn't take many examples of failed or inadequate follow-up for you to develop a reputation for poor reliability.